tt9696/efficientnetv2-yolov4-pcb-detection/README_PCB_IC_Detection.md

 ## 📘 Overview

-This project was conducted as part of a master's research collaboration with Western Digital – SanDisk Storage Malaysia Sdn.
-Bhd.
+This project was conducted as part of a master's research collaboration with PCB manufacturing company.
 The objective was to enhance object detection performance in printed circuit board (PCB) inspection tasks, focusing specifically on the accurate localization of integrated circuit (IC) components.

 By replacing the original YOLOv4 backbone with **EfficientNetv2-L** and performing systematic architecture and hyperparameter tuning, the model achieved significantly improved detection accuracy and robustness under complex visual conditions.